Meet Our Editorial Staff

 I assist Elaine Maisner and Joseph Parsons and am happy to answer any questions you may have about their list areas, as well as any general editorial questions.
 I received my B.A. in Journalism from the University of North Carolina in 2011.

-I assist Chuck Grench and Brandon Proia, and I am happy to answer any questions you may have about their areas of acquisition as well as general editorial queries.
-In 2014 I will receive my PhD in English Language & Literature from the University of Michigan.
+I assist Chuck Grench and Brandon Proia, and am happy to answer any questions you may have about their areas of acquisition, as well as general editorial queries.
+I received my B.S. in psychology and English from Duke University in 2008 and my M.F.A. in creative writing from Columbia University in 2012.